Tour Overview

 Current Themes

 Our Enrichment Wild Workshop is all about the most fun part of caring for the incredible lemurs who call the Duke Lemur Center home.
 You’ll learn about why enrichment is so crucial for lemur well-being while you make fun treats and toys for the lemurs.
 Then, you’ll go on a special visit to see our lemur residents (including the elusive aye-ayes!) enjoying your creations.
-This fun-filled Wild Workshop theme will be offered on weekends through March, but check the link below for specific availability.
+This fun-filled Wild Workshop theme will be offered 1:30 PM – 3:30 PM on weekends November – March, but check the link below for specific availability.

 Reservations Essential